Life on the Farm

-At Old Toccoa Farm, life takes its cue from the gently flowing Toccoa where you can cat and paddle along 4,300+ feet of the Toccoa River.
-Gatherings naturally gravitate to the riverside, and the waterfront pavilion is the launching point for a day of adventure.
+At Old Toccoa Farm, life takes its cue from the gently flowing Toccoa where you can cast and paddle along 4,300+ feet of the Toccoa River.
+Gatherings naturally gravitate to the riverside, and by summer 2019, the waterfront pavilion will be the launching point for a day of adventure.

 The ancient Cherokee fish weir at the southern end of the property stands testimony to the Toccoa’s abundance.
 Our sustainably managed trout fishery includes a 100-foot-wide stretch of riffles, rapids and shady pools treasured for its abundance of native brown and rainbow trout.
 Lessons, classes and guided fishing can be arranged or enjoy the therapy of being alone on the water.

 Slip out in the morning mist for a gentle paddle to a downstream takeout, passing under trestles, bridges and stands of hardwood.
 Or put in below the dam and ride an afternoon release back to the property by kayak or paddleboard.
 With a variety of routes and releases, the experience is unique every time one takes to the water.